 Moyers is well-known.
 He is one whose life as a journalist is to make sure we understand the principles of democracy and see the erosions of liberty.
 This site has 1,000 archived programs.

-The National Journal says it equips government and business leaders with information, insight, and connections they need.
+The National Journal says it equips government and business leaders with the information, insight, and connections they need.
 Most DC-based organizations have higher followings and engagement rates on Facebook than on Twitter.
 However, Facebook remains more of an entertainment platform than a news platform. #DCInfoAge

 The next step would be to examine local independent broadcasters to help aggregate national issues into a local impact presentation.
 There is an unending media explosion.
 It will end with a number – those who will listen.
 This is probably good because ever since POTUS-45 declared it “the enemy of the people,” far too many people pick a “media” to follow in a silo, even though it might kill you, get you into prison, It just makes choosing difficult.
 Help choose.
 Peace.